 Applicants for whom English is not a first/native language must demonstrate English Proficiency regardless of English language studies, academic history, residence in the United States or other English-speaking countries, or immigration status.

-For additional information, please see our Proof of English Proficiency webpage.
+For additional information, please see our Proof of English Proficiency policy.

 HB 1079 was approved as state law and 1079 students are considered “residents” for purposes of higher education.
 This means 1079 students are permitted to pay “in-state” tuition, or “resident,” tuition rates, to attend Washington public colleges and universities.